 Discovery Park in Magnolia is Seattle's biggest park and hugs the Sound with pebble beaches and driftwood, a lighthouse, a big open grassy area to fly your kite, and miles of trails (some steep, some flat) to get your heart pumping.
 There are big views of the water and the Olympic Mountains.

 Golden Gardens in Ballard is another park on the waters of the Puget Sound with a relaxing beach, lots of fire pits and BBQ pits, volleyball nets, a big play area for kids, ponds with ducks, turtles, and misbehaving beavers and of course more Olympic Mountains views and spectacular sunsets.
-Keep strolling to the south and you'll hit Shilshole Marina with boats of all persuasions including plenty of people who live on their boats.
-Grab yourself an ice cream at Little Coney Island.
+Keep strolling to the south and you'll hit Shilshole Marina with boats of all persuasions including locals who live on their boats.

 Gasworks Park at the bottom of the Wallingford neighborhood is a uniquely cool park and a great place on a summer's evening.